-NOTE 5: The times in the schedule are indicative - in preprogrammed stand-alone dimming the times are usually determined by the median point of the period of darkness, which varies by location and the time of year, including any use of daylight saving time.
+NOTE 45: The times in the schedule are indicative - in preprogrammed stand-alone dimming the times are usually determined by the median point of the period of darkness, which varies by location and the time of year, including any use of daylight saving time.

-NOTE 6: In the C classes a luminance and illuminance class correspondence table is used.
+NOTE 56: In the C classes a luminance and illuminance class correspondence table is used.
 The dimming is implemented in accordance with the M classes.
+The times of the dimming schedule are always programmed for winter time.

-A preprogrammed stand-alone luminaire shall enable the inspection or the exchange of the dimming schedule by using Near-field communication (NFC).
+A preprogrammed stand-alone luminaire shall enable the inspection or the exchange of the dimming schedule by using RFID (radio frequency identification) such as high frequency (HF) RFID Near-field communication-NFC (Near-field communication).
 If option 1 of Clause 9.1 is required, a preprogrammed stand-alone luminaire shall enable the inspection or the exchange of the dimming schedule also by using the external and the internal wiring.

-NOTE 7: The latter can be achieved by connecting wires DA+ and DA- between the wiring block of a luminaire and the electronic control gear of the luminaire and by using an external cable type 5x1,5 mm2 between the luminaire's and the column's wiring blocks.
+NOTE 67: The latter can be achieved by connecting wires DA+ and DA- between the wiring block of a luminaire and the electronic control gear of the luminaire and by using an external cable type-with four or five wires 5x1,5-mm-between the luminaire's and the column's wiring blocks.-